MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 > [!NOTE]
 > The regular Power BI dataflow connector is still available and will work with streaming dataflows with two caveats:
+>
 >* It only allows you to connect to hot storage.
 >* The data preview in the connector does not work with streaming dataflows.

 ### Turn on automatic page refresh for real-time visuals

 After your report is ready and you've added all the content that you want to share, the only step left is to make sure your visuals are updated in real time.
-For this, you can use a feature called *automatic page refresh*.
+You can use a feature called *automatic page refresh*.
 This feature allows you to refresh visuals from a DirectQuery source as often as one second.

 For more information about the feature, see [Automatic page refresh in Power BI](../../create-reports/desktop-automatic-page-refresh.md).
 That information includes how to use it, how to set it up, and how to contact your admin if you're having trouble.
 Here are the basics on how to set it up: